mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### Fire Automatic Weapon

-A character may fire a ready firearm in full auto fire mode or a Mounted Vehicle Weapon by taking a Complex Action.
+A character may fire a ready firearm in full auto fire mode or a Mounted Vehicle Weapon by taking a Major Action.

 ##### Melee/Unarmed Attack

 A character may make a melee or unarmed attack by taking a Complex Action.
-A character may also attack multiple targets within melee range with a single Complex Action
+A character may also attack multiple targets within melee range with a single Major Action

 ##### Reload Weapon